ROBUST-MIPS: A Combined Skeletal Pose and Instance Segmentation Dataset for Laparoscopic Surgical Instruments: Acknowledgements

 \section{Acknowledgements}

-This work was supported by core funding from Wellcome/EPSRC [WT203148/Z/16/Z; NS/A000049/1].
+Data Sources: We would like to thank the authors of the ROBUST-MIS dataset for making their data publicly available, which served as the foundation for this work.
+Funding Sources: This work was supported by core funding from Wellcome/EPSRC [WT203148/Z/16/Z; NS/A000049/1].
 Additional support was received from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 101016985 (FAROS project), and from Wellcome [WT223880/Z/21/Z].
 For the purpose of open access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.